Alexandre Gama

-Alexandre Torreira da Gama Lima Casado (born 4 January 1968) is a Brazilian professional football manager and former player who is the head coach of Thai League 1 club Port.
+Alexandre Torreira da Gama Lima Casado (born 4 January 1968) is a Brazilian professional football manager and former player who is the head coach of Thai League 1 club Uthai Thani.

 Playing career

-As a player, Alexandre Gama was known as "GAMA", started his career in the youth categories of Fluminense in 1983, where he was champion of Rio de Janeiro in 1988 and of the São Paulo Junior Cup in 1989, from that first conquest, he started to make part of the professional squad and participated in the 1990 Rio Cup triumph, shortly after that triumph he was sold to Bragantino where he was part of the team that won the Paulista championship that year and reached the final of the Brazilian championship in 1991, then went to Europe, where he played until you end your career.
+As a player, Alexandre Gama was known as "GAMA", started his career in the youth categories of Fluminense in 1983, where he was champion of Rio de Janeiro in 1988 and of the São Paulo Junior Cup in 1989, from that first conquest, he started to make part of the professional squad and participated in the 1990 Rio Cup triumph.
+Shortly after, he was sold to Bragantino.
+Gama was part of the team that won the Paulista championship that year and reached the final of the Brazilian championship in 1991.
+He then went to Europe, where he played until the end of his career.

 Managerial career

 In 2002, he started his career as a coach in the youth division of Fluminense, being Carioca Children's Champion, reaching the interim training of the main team with the departure of Robertinho.
-He would return to command the Tricolor das Laranjeiras in 2004, assuming the team in place of Ricardo Gomes, when he assumed, interim, the team was in the penultimate position of the Brazilian Championship, it was a team full of renowned players, such as Romário, Edmundo, Ramon, Roger, Leonardo Moura, among others and soon the team started to get right and grew in the competition, Alexandre Gama ended up being effective and managed to finish the competition in 9th place, qualifying for the 2005 South American Cup, an achievement, taking into account the terrible campaign that the team did until he took it on.
+He would return to command the Tricolor das Laranjeiras in 2004, assuming the team in place of Ricardo Gomes.
+When he took over, the team was in the penultimate position of the Brazilian Championship.
+Players included Romário, Edmundo, Ramon, Roger, and Leonardo Moura.
+The team finished the competition in 9th place, qualifying for the 2005 South American Cup.